-The Act protects people against discrimination, harassment or victimisation in employment, and users of private and public services based on nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-Whilst the NTIA will form the base of our commitments around these, we want to go further and broaden the scope for protection to include a variety of differences, from socioeconomic backgrounds and different demographics.
+The Act protects people against discrimination, harassment, or victimisation in employment, and users of private and public services based on nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-The Night Time Industries Association supports its members and partners to develop their organisational capacity to deliver inclusive business models, for customers, their workforce, aspiring artists and creatives.
-We have created a public call to act to encourage best working practices and promote a diverse and inclusive culture through education, awareness and driving our own initiatives for change.
-Quite simply we want to attract, retain and support the growth of talent and help our members foster an inclusive culture which allows everyone to thrive!
-Promoting our commitment to this agenda is essential to reflect the communities we serve.
+The Night Time Industries Association supports its members and partners to deliver inclusive business models, for customers, their workforce, aspiring artists and creatives.
+We have created a public ‘Call to Action’ to encourage best working practices and promote a diverse and inclusive culture through education, awareness and driving our own initiatives for change.

-““The Association for Electronic Music endorses the NTIA’s endeavours to create healthier, more inclusive and diverse environment for all those who work in the night-time industries””Tristan HuntRegional Manager, AFEM
+“The Association for Electronic Music endorses the NTIA’s endeavours to create a healthier, more inclusive and diverse environment for all those who work in the night-time industries”Tristan HuntRegional Manager, AFEM

-Participants will join the Night time Industries Association in this Call to Act and pledge to encourage organisations, businesses and individuals to commit to working on two or more challenges in the next 12 months, to help improve inclusion and diversity in the industry within our three key focus areas: Music Culture & Experience, Talent, and Regulatory Landscape.
+Participants will join the Night Time Industries Association in our Call to Action and pledge to encourage organisations, businesses, and individuals to commit to working on two or more challenges in the next 12 months.
+We aim to improve inclusion and diversity in the industry within our three key focus areas: Industry Culture & Experience, Talent, and Regulatory Landscape.

-Specialists, Industry Leaders and Key Influencers have agreed to champion the initiative and over the course of the next 12 months we aim to engage at least 100 sponsors and supporters to help achieve real solutions:
+Specialists, Industry Leaders, and Key Influencers have agreed to champion the initiative over the course of the next 12 months.
+We aim to engage at least 100 supporters on our six pledges:

 - Source and recruit from a wide and inclusive talent pool.